 Add another ½ cup or so of water to the jars to dilute the gunk and allow the viable seeds to sink to the bottom.
 Gently pour off the top layer of fermenty-goodness and then strain the seed into a fine-mesh sieve.

 Next, you need to dry the tomato seeds.
-Place the strained seeds on a plate or bowl and set back in the warm dry place for a few days to dry out.
+Place the strained tomato seeds on a plate or bowl and set back in the warm dry place for a few days to dry out.
 Many people use paper plates, but my little glass bowls work just fine for me.
 Make sure that you attach or set your paper towel cover / label to the seeds – there is nothing worse than going through the process of fermenting seeds and then forgetting which variety they are!

-Once your seeds are dry, you can shuffle them into some handy little coin envelopes, label them up, and store in a cool dry place until next spring.
+Once your tomato seeds are dry, you can shuffle them into some handy little coin envelopes, label them up, and store in a cool dry place until next spring.
 You have graduated from science-class geek to a true heirloom-tomato alumnus.

 What’s an Heirloom, Anyway?

 Heirloom seeds have been saved and passed on for many generations and so the plant, flowers, and fruit are true to type of the original great-great-great-(insert 50 years here)-grandmother plant.
 The seeds have been saved for their outstanding qualities, be it beauty, flavor, and yield, or disease, pest, and weather resistance.
 Heirloom vegetables and fruits provide much diversity from the standard fare mass-produced by industrial food production.

 There are many colorful and unique tomato varieties, but beauty and diversity doesn’t mean it’s an heirloom.
 Hybrid tomatoes have been created by cross-pollinating strong characteristics of different varieties, making brand-spanking new varieties.
 While the tomatoes can look and taste as good as heirlooms, saving these seeds comes with problems.

 Some seed companies create franken-fruits that only contain sterile seeds, ensuring that you always have to buy from them.
 Even if you could save and germinate the hybrids, there is no guarantee what characteristics the new plant will have.
 Remember, they cross-pollinated before so who knows what they will get up to with the other tomatoes, nor what the offspring will be.